Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Introduction

-\item If $M$ is non-compact and Liouville, one could take $\mathcal{F} \subset \mathcal{W}$ to be the {\em Fukaya category of compact Lagrangians}.
-In this case, the map $\oc$ factors through $CF^*(M) = H^*(M, \partial^{\infty} M)$ the {\em relative cohomology group} with its trivial $C_{-*}(S^1)$ action.
-In fact, $\oc$ further factors through the {\em symplectic homology chain complex} $SC_*(M) = (SC^*(M))^{\vee}$. \end{enumerate} For example, in case (2) above, when the relevant $[\oc]$ map is an isomorphism, Corollary \ref{cor:cyclicOC} computes various $S^1$-equivariant symplectic cohomology groups\footnote{in particular, the usual equivariant symplectic cohomology $SH^*_{S^1}(M) = H^*(SC^*(M)_{hS^1})$, see \cite{Bourgeois:2012fk} but note differing conventions regarding e.g., homology vs. cohomology} in terms of cyclic homology groups of the wrapped Fukaya category.
+\item If $M$ is non-compact and Liouville, one could take $\mathcal{F} \subset \mathcal{W}$ to be the {\em Fukaya category of compact exact Lagrangians}.
+When restricted to $\r{CH}_*(\mc{F})$, the map $\oc$ to $SC^*(M)$ of (2) factors through $H^*(M, \partial^{\infty} M)$, the {\em relative (or compactly supported) cohomology group} with its trivial $C_{-*}(S^1)$ action.
+In fact, as reviewed in \S \ref{sec:compactopenclosed} $\oc$ further factors through the symplectic {\em homology} chain complex $SC_*(M) \cong (SC^*(M))^{\vee}[-2n]$.
+One could take any of these groups ($SC^*(M)$, $H^*(M, \partial^{\infty} M)$, or $SC_*(M)$) to be $CF^*(M)$ here.
+For the main portion of the paper we use $CF^*(M):= H^*(M, \partial^{\infty} M)$. \end{enumerate} For example, in case (2) above, when the relevant $[\oc]$ map is an isomorphism, Corollary \ref{cor:cyclicOC} computes various $S^1$-equivariant symplectic cohomology groups\footnote{and in particular, the usual equivariant symplectic cohomology $SH^*_{S^1}(M) = H^*(SC^*(M)_{hS^1})$, see \cite{Bourgeois:2012fk} but note differing conventions regarding e.g., homology vs. cohomology} in terms of cyclic homology groups of the wrapped Fukaya category. \begin{rem} For the Fukaya subcategory of a single Lagrangian in a compact symplectic manifold $M$ over a characteristic zero (Novikov) field containing $\R$, a variant of the (positive) cyclic open-closed map has also been constructed by Fukaya-Oh-Ohta-Ono \cite{foooasterisque} (and will be generalized to multiple Lagrangians in \cite{afooo}).
+Their construction, which requires the target group ($H^*(M)$) to have trivial $C_{-*}(S^1)$ action, uses Connes' small (``coinvariants of cyclic group action bar'') complex for (in characteristic zero only) positive cyclic homology, along with cyclically symmetric (necessarily virtual) perturbations of all moduli spaces (building on work of Fukaya \cite{Fukaya:2010aa} described in Remark \ref{fukayacyclic}), to directly construct a geometric map bypassing the higher $\ainf$ $C_{-*}(S^1)$-action homotopies constructed here.
+It does not seem possible to generalize the methods of \cite{foooasterisque} to the (possibly non-compact $M$ with arbitrary coefficients e.g., integral/rational/finite characteristic) settings considered here, see for instance the discussion in Remark \ref{rem:cyclic}.
+Also, the perspective of $C_{-*}(S^1)$-modules taken here makes it simpler to talk about (and describe) all cyclic homology theories at once, as well to study the compatibility of additional structures (e.g., exact sequences, semi-infinite/noncommutative Hodge structures). \end{rem}